quetzyg/IoTap/README.md

 </details>

 > [!IMPORTANT]
-> Ensure the scripts you deploy are valid [Shelly Script Language](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures) code.
+> Ensure the scripts you deploy have valid [Shelly Script Language](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures) code.

 ## Device Support
 The following table outlines the devices that have been successfully tested: